Bushwazi/90-minutes/README.md

 * Bring in some fun flourish with Javascript, CSS or mode of your choosing.
 (Think … Processing.js, Epoch.js, D3, Polymaps, etc)
 	* Animated SVG as logo
 * Use at least 1 third party service (Think … Twitter API, Google Data, FaceBook OpenGraph, WolframAlpha, etc) on the front- or back-end
-	* Instagram API and Twitter API used
+	* Instagram API with string replace and Twitter API with REACT used in client

 ***